 Recognize your inner critic

 A source for a creative block is allowing your inner critic take charge of your thoughts.
 You have to be aware when it comes to your creative self-esteem – who is talking?
-You or your inner critic?
-You have to turn your eye towards your the negative voice and shut her up!
+Does your inner critic do all the talking?
 Almost all artists are in constant conflict with their inner critic on a daily basis.
 A professional can control the impulse to listen to their inner critic.
 And no, never let that voice take control of your biz.